 - Completing and signing annuity applications

-- Requesting information protected by the Privacy Act of 1974
+- Obtain account information protected by the Privacy Act of 1974

 - Copy of Leave and Earning Statement

 POAs cannot make any pay related changes which includes updating banking information or stopping, starting, and changing allotments.
 These functions can only be done by the owner of the account or by a guardian, conservator, trustee or representative payee.
 Also, POAs cannot be used to create new and/or access existing myPay accounts.

 When calling as an agent or attorney-in-fact, ensure you have the POA, valid driver’s license or State ID you used when faxing or submitting via AskDFAS, and the service member's status and contact information.

 Unable to fax or access AskDFAS to submit your POA?

 If you are unable to fax your POA or submit using AskDFAS, go to one of the following locations and in the presence of an official party, contact the appropriate customer care center.

 - Army Emergency Relief, Navy-Marine Corps Relief Society or Air Force Aid Society offices

 - Finance/Pay Office (Army Finance, Navy PSD, Air Force Finance, Reserve Center or National Guard Armory

 For information on powers of attorney and other third party representation options for retirees and annuitants, click here.